Unity-Technologies/DOTS-training-samples/Ported/jvalenzu/JobClothECS/Readme.md

 ## notes

-* I would not usually structure a project with so much copy and paste.
+* Apologies for the copy pasta, I wouldn't usually structure a project like this.
 * I'd considered and dismissed using a shared component to filter objects instead of separate ClothInstance types.
-* I have to duplicate the EntityQuery logic, once explicit to get the entityCount (to allocate handles) and once implicit to get query
-  * would be nice to be able to setup a Unity.Entities.CodeGeneratedJobForEach.ForEachLambdaJobDescription, get entity count, then Run

-* wishlist
+* During manual iteration, I'd initially preallocated a JobHandle array and used entityInQueryIndex to fill it in, combining at the very end to produce a final JobHandle.
+Unfortunately this required duplicating the EntityQuery logic - using an explicit EntityQuery to get the entityCount (to preallocate handles).
+This got out of sync at some point with the query that was actually iterating the entities and ended up costing an inordinate amount.
+Would be nice to be able to setup a Unity.Entities.CodeGeneratedJobForEach.ForEachLambdaJobDescription, get entity count, then Run.
-  + would like to be able to save out profiler info to text/json
-  + would like max time per job across all runs in a frame
+* When profiling I ended up having the eyeball/manually copy data a lot.
+It would be great to either save out to csv/json or at least copy/paste rows.  max time per job across all runs in a frame would be great too.
 * I couldn't get the subscene based conversion workflow working reliably.
-* Find it a little odd that safety handles are by type instead of instance, requiring me to use NativeDisableContainerSafetyRestriction on currentVertexState, oldVertexState.
+* Found it unintuitive that safety handles are by type instead of instance.